No Fee Unless You Win

 In this case, the Missouri Supreme Court took note that the pawn shop had been warned about the woman’s violent behavior, so workers may have had reason to know that she should not be sold a weapon.
 (Note: The pawn shop intends to vigorously defend the lawsuit.)
 Therefore, selling her the second gun may be found to be negligent entrustment, and the pawn shop would then not be protected by federal law.
 This ruling could be groundbreaking for Missouri personal injury cases.
 Negligent entrustment has been used as the basis of only a handful of cases, and has actually been dismissed from Missouri courts twice before.

-The personal injury lawyers at Walton Telken have helped hundreds of people in Missouri and Illinois get compensation for their injuries.
+The personal injury lawyers at Walton Telken Bragee have helped hundreds of people in Missouri and Illinois get compensation for their injuries.
 Call our office today to schedule a free consultation.
 The information provided by Walton Telken, LLC in this Blog is not intended to be legal advice, but merely provides general information related to common legal issues.
 This Blog, and the information contained within it, is Attorney Advertisement.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.
 Past results afford no guarantee of future results.
 Every case is different and must be judged on its own merits.